pymc-devs/pymc-examples/myst_nbs/case_studies/bayesian_ab_testing.myst.md

 +++

 Note that we can pass in arbitrary values for the observed data in these prior predictive checks.
-PyMC3 will not use that data when sampling from the prior predictive distribution.
+PyMC will not use that data when sampling from the prior predictive distribution.

 ```{code-cell} ipython3
 weak_prior = ConversionModelTwoVariant(BetaPrior(alpha=100, beta=100))